denten-books/plain-text/main.md

 more life-like.
 The digital fire is the ideal, Platonic image of fire—it is an image that all fires should emulate.

-### The problem of duplicates The conversation between Goodman and Genette.
+The conversation between Goodman and Genette.
 Goodman's "Art and Authenticity."
 Benjamin.
 Immanence and transcendence.
 Goodman: thinking about the perfect copy.
 But there is a confusion here: fake art is not necessarily about a copy, it is about provenance.
 Autographic vs.